intel-analytics/ipex-llm/docs/docs/tutorials/orca-yarn-tutorial.md

 ## 2.2 Install Python Libraries
 ### 2.2.1 Install Conda
-We need first to use conda to prepare the Python environment on the local machine where we submit our application.
+You need first to use conda to prepare the Python environment on the __Client Node__ (where you submit applications).
 You could download and install Conda following [Conda User Guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html) or executing the command as below.
 ```bash
 # Download Anaconda installation script
 wget -P /tmp https://repo.anaconda.com/archive/Anaconda3-2020.02-Linux-x86_64.sh